Disclosure: This post contains affiliate links.

 We’ve all been there.
-That odd pimple, that little rash, that scratch from a cat’s paw…you name it; skin blemishes and tears are incredibly common.
-However, since nothing will be closer to your skin than your lingerie, and it’s very important that you take care of both.
-Not only may these tips help you to get or maintain clear skin, they may also help your lingerie last longer.
+That odd pimple, that little rash, that scratch from a cat’s paw… you name it; skin blemishes and tears are incredibly common.
+However, since nothing will be closer to your skin than your lingerie, it’s very important that you take care of both.
+Not only may these tips help you get or maintain clear skin, they may also help your lingerie last longer.

 First of all, understand that little skin issues happen to everybody.
 You shed millions of skin cells each day, and the skin itself is constantly producing sebum, an oily material which helps your skin function the way it should.
 In addition, we move move, and so we sweat.
 When I noticed that I was starting to get skin issues in the exact places where my lingerie touched my skin, I knew I had to do something.
 So here’s my guide.